-In NSW the EPA requires ALL users of pesticides (eg herbicides, insecticides, fungicides, rodenticides, etc) in a workplace to have a current Level 3 Chemical Accreditation; which must be renewed every 5 years by completing a shorter refresher (Reaccreditation) course or via RPL (Recognition of Prior Learning).
+In NSW the EPA requires ALL users of pesticides (eg herbicides, insecticides, fungicides, rodenticides, etc) in a workplace to have a current Level 3 Chemical Accreditation (click to find out more) This training must be renewed every 5 years by completing a shorter refresher (Reaccreditation) course or via an RPL process that recognises your prior learning and skills (Recognition of Prior Learning).

 There are some exceptions to this requirement: